Westridge Court

-Westridge Court is a large shopping center in Naperville, Illinois that opened in 1990.
+Westridge Court is a large shopping center in Naperville, Illinois, that opened in 1990.
 It features nearly 30 stores, including Buy Buy Baby, Petco, and Bed Bath and Beyond.
 Prior to the Linens N Things/Savers, Old Navy, and Marshalls, there was a Kmart located on property.

 Arby's, Chili's, and Portillo's were built in 1991.
 Carson's Furniture Gallery, Homemakers and Circuit City opened in 1992.
 Taco Bell opened in 1993.
-In 2004, Michaels opened across the street from the shopping center on Aurora Avenue.
-In 2005, Homemakers closed its Naperville Location.
+The Kmart closed in October 1998 due to a relocation of the store to the former Venture building at 510 South Route 59 (which closed in 2000 due to failing sales and being part of 72 stores scheduled to close in November). in 2004, Michaels opened across the street from the shopping center on Aurora Avenue. in 2005, Homemakers closed its Naperville Location.

-In 2006, Cub Foods closed all of its Chicago area locations and in 2007, CompUSA closed its Naperville store.
+in 2006, Cub Foods closed all of its Chicago area locations and in 2007, CompUSA closed its Naperville store.
 DSW moved to Springbrook Prairie Pavilion in 2008.

-In 2009, Hollywood Palms Cinema opened while Circuit City and Linens N Things closed all locations after both companies filed for bankruptcy.
+in 2009, Hollywood Palms Cinema opened while Circuit City and Linens N Things closed all locations after both companies filed for bankruptcy.
 In 2011, HHGregg opened in the former Circuit City location.
-That same year, Borders closed all stores and anOld Country Buffett on site closed.
+That same year, Borders closed all stores and an Old Country Buffett on site closed.
 In 2012, Gordmans opened in the former Cub Foods Location.
 In April of that same year, Buy Buy Baby opened in the former CompUSA Location.